Ac1d-Md-Shehabul-Islam/Machine-Learning/README.md

 Hello Everyone.

-This repository is about few basic Machine Learning Algorithms such as Linear Regression, Logistic Regression, K-Nearest Neighbours, Support Vector Machine, Decision Trees and Random Forest.
+This repository is about applying few basic Machine Learning Algorithms such as Linear Regression, Logistic Regression, K-Nearest Neighbours, Support Vector Machine, Decision Trees and Random Forest on Toy datasets.